-- we identify and assess the risks of material misstatement of the Consolidated Financial Statements and the Group Management Report, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our audit opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than the risk of not detecting a material misstatement resulting from error because fraud can involve collusion, forgery, intentional omissions, misleading representations, or the override of internal controls. - we obtain an understanding of internal control relevant to the audit of the Consolidated Financial Statements and of the procedures and policies relevant to the audit of the Group Management Report in order to design audit procedures that are appropriate under the circumstances, but not for the purpose of expressing an opinion on the effectiveness of those systems. - we evaluate the appropriateness of the accounting policies used and the reasonableness of accounting estimates and related disclosures made by the Management Board. - we conclude on the appropriateness of the going concern basis of accounting used by the Management Board and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that could cast significant doubt on the Group's ability to continue as a going concern.
-If we conclude that a ma-
+- Identify and assess the risks of material misstatement of the consolidated financial statements and of the group management report, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinions.
+The risk of not detecting a material misstatement resulting from fraud is higher than the risk of not detecting a material misstatement resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls. - Obtain an understanding of internal control relevant to the audit of the consolidated financial statements and of arrangements and measures (systems) relevant to the audit of the group management report in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of these systems. - Evaluate the appropriateness of accounting policies made by the Management Board and the reasonableness of estimates made by management and related disclosures. - Conclude on the appropriateness of the Management Board's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Group's ability to continue as a going concern.
+If we conclude that a material uncertainty exists, we are required to draw attention in the auditor's report to the related disclosures in the consolidated financial statements and in the group management report or, if such disclosures are inadequate, to modify our respective opinions.
+Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
+However, future events or conditions may cause the Group to cease to be able to continue as a going concern.

-- terial uncertainty exists, we are required to draw attention in our Auditor's Report to the related disclosures in the Consolidated Financial Statements and the Group Management Report or, if such disclosures are inappropriate, to modify our opinion.
-We base our conclusions on the audit evidence obtained up to the date of our audit opinion.
-However, future events or conditions can result in the Group being unable to continue as a going concern. - we assess the overall presentation, structure and content of the Consolidated Financial Statements, including the disclosures, and whether the Consolidated Financial Statements represent the underlying transactions and events in a manner that the Consolidated Financial Statements give a true and fair view of the asset, financial and earnings positions of the Group in accordance with IFRSs as adopted by the EU and the additional requirements of German law pursuant to Section 315e (1) of the German Commercial Code (HGB). - we obtain sufficient appropriate audit evidence regarding the accounting information of the companies or business activities within the Group to express an opinion on the Consolidated Financial Statements and on the Group Management Report.
-We are responsible for directing, supervising and performing the audit of the Consolidated Financial Statements.
-We are solely responsible for our audit opinions. - we assess the consistency of the Group Management Report with the Consolidated Financial Statements, its compliance with the law and the view of the Group's position conveyed by it.
+- Evaluate the overall presentation, structure and content of the consolidated financial statements, including the disclosures, and whether the consolidated financial statements present the underlying transactions and events in a manner that the consolidated financial statements give a true and fair view of the assets, liabilities, financial position and financial performance of the Group in compliance with IFRSs as adopted by the EU and the additional requirements of German commercial law pursuant to Section 315e (1) HGB. - Obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the Group to express opinions on the consolidated financial statements and on the group management report.
+We are responsible for the direction, supervision and performance of the group audit.
+We remain solely responsible for our opinions. - Evaluate the consistency of the group management report with the consolidated financial statements, its conformity with [German] law, and the view of the Group's position it provides.

-we perform audit procedures on the forward-looking statements made by the Management Board in the Group Management Report.
-On the basis of sufficient appropriate audit evidence, we in particular verify the significant assumptions underlying the forward-looking statements made by the Management Board and evaluate the appropriate derivation of the forward-looking statements from these assumptions.
-We do not express an independent opinion on the forward-looking statements or the underlying assumptions.
-There is a significant unavoidable risk that future events will differ materially from the forward-looking statements.
+Perform audit procedures on the prospective information presented by the Management Board in the group management report.
+On the basis of sufficient appropriate audit evidence we evaluate, in particular, the significant assumptions used by the Management Board as a basis for the prospective information, and evaluate the proper derivation of the prospective information from these assumptions.
+We do not express a separate opinion on the prospective information and on the assumptions used as a basis.
+There is a substantial unavoidable risk that future events will differ materially from the prospective information.

-We discuss with those charged with governance, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in the internal control system that we identify during our audit.
+We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.